CR0ZER/CDM26-Predictor/README.md

 | Improvement | **-13.2%** | **-17.9%** |

 Feature importance analysis shows that the Elo ranking (differential + absolute values) accounts for roughly 70% of the model's predictive power, ahead of recent form and head-to-head history.

+Live performance on the 2026 World Cup (updated throughout the tournament) is tracked directly in the app via the **Model Stats** panel.

 ## Architecture

 ```
 data sources (Kaggle, Elo, football-data.org)
         │